oil-oil/website/_posts/careers/en-US/site-reliability-engineer.md

 ---
 title: Site Reliability Engineer
-date: 2021-9-28 14:03:00
+date: 2022-1-20 10:50:00
 ---

 ### Job Responsibilities

-- For Apache APISIX, API7 and other API gateway products, provide after-sales technical support work, solve user problems, to ensure the stable operation of the system.
-Participate in online duty to ensure complex systems can run stably.
-- Troubleshoot problems and faults in user environments, reproduce and locate them.
-Improve documentation and manuals to help users use the product better.
+- Responsible for the reliability, stability of APISEVEN Cloud, enable the business grows quickly and steadily;​
+- Guide the business architecture design and  technology selection; Write DevOps documentations;​
+- Participate the SRE On Call process, troubleshoot the emergency faults of the key service, and optimize the service to avoid the fault happens again;​
+- Get involved to optimize the architecture of APISEVEN Cloud, reduce the risks and costs;​

 ### Job Requirements

-- Familiar with the operation of Linux system.
-- Familiar with the principle and operation and maintenance of kubernetes.
-- Familiar with common CI/CD tools.
-- The ability to locate and reproduce problems.
+- Graduated from Computer Science or other related majors;​
+- Know programming language like Python or Golang, have the ability to develop a component independently;​
-- Results-oriented, good communication skills.
+- Enthusiastic for technologies, strong sense of responsibility and good at communication and collaboration;​
+- Familiar with cloud native technologies is a plus;​
-- Familiar with API gateway products, interested in open source is preferred.
+- Familiar with AWS is a plus;​

 ## Additional